digital-asset/docs.daml.com/docs/2.8.0/docs/daml/reference/choices.rst

 .. literalinclude:: ../code-snippets/Reference.daml
    :language: daml
-   :start-after: -- start choice-first params snippet
+   :start-after: -- start new choice params snippet
-   :end-before: -- end choice-first params snippet
+   :end-before: -- end new choice params snippet

 - ``with`` keyword.
 - Choice arguments are similar in structure to :ref:`daml-ref-template-parameters`: a :ref:`record type <daml-ref-record-types>`.